-Agricultural and veterinary chemicals are used differently in countries other than Australia because of different pests or diseases or because of different climatic conditions.
-This means that residues in imported food may be different from those in domestically produced food although still be safe for human consumption.
+Agricultural and veterinary chemicals are used differently in countries other than in Australia because of different pests or diseases or because different products may be used.
+This means that residues in imported food may still be safe for human consumption, but may be different from those in domestically produced food.